 Your employee doesn't just want job security but also quality employment, better opportunities, and recognition in the organization.
 Without motivation, you will see a rapid decline in productivity and work efficiency.
 This will not just hamper individual goals but your organization's goals too.

 A motivated employee will work twice as hard and find themselves working for a more significant cause than just for the salary.
-Suppose your employee can line his satiation for success with the company's overall agenda for growth.
-In that case, it benefits both him and your company.
+If your employees can line their satiation for success with the company's overall agenda for growth.
+In that case, it benefits both them and your company.

-If motivation in your employees is low, you will see a rapid rise in inefficiency.
-Employees will be engrossed in their phones, surfing online, distracted, and largely unfocused.
-This will also lead to absenteeism.
+If motivation in your employees is low, there will be a rapid rise in inefficiency.
+Employees will be engrossed in their phones, distracted, and largely unfocused.

-On the flip side, motivated employees will be more focused, work-driven, and deliver results.
+On the flip side, motivated employees will be more focused and work-driven.
 They will not just be an asset to your organization but will grow individually too.
 Whether your company is well established or a start-up, motivation is equally important at every level.

 As we have seen, there are many benefits linked to motivation.
 But is it costly?